rei/rei-cedar-docs/docs/patterns/validation-notifications/Readme.md

   - Shame the user for the error
   - Joke with the user about the error
   - Use cute language

-### Use When
-- To summarize and direct users back to existing errors
-- To increase visibility of existing errors

-### Don't Use When
-- Confirming that a task or process initiated by the user was completed successfully (see [Transient Status Notifications](#transient-status-notifications)
-- Providing contextual information on the page processes (see [Transient Status Notifications](#transient-status-notifications)
-- Providing errors, warnings, or success messaging related to user entered formatting, incomplete inputs, or invalid selections (see [Validation Notifications](../validation-notifications)
-- Page usage should be blocked until the user takes an action within the message or exits (see [Alert Dialog](../alerts/#user-confirmation-alerts)
-- As the only indication of an error

 ## References
 - Accessibility - find more information on this topic in the following resource: